Kicsismidv/Pet-Gui-App/README.md

 -  Maintain a list of pets owned by the user.
 -  View all pets in a separate window. --> Double-click a pet to reload it into the editor.
 - Fully data-bound UI with layered architecture (MVVM).
--- Later maybe a database for the users
+-- Later maybe a database for the owners.

 ---